Review: Biathlon training using a Garmin Vivoactive 3 watch

 When I’m training at the snow I look at my Garmin to see what my heart rate is as I ski into the range.
 This allows me to get some consistency when I’m zeroing with a pulse.
 I wouldn’t suggest doing this all the time though as it can be distracting.

 Blood Oxygen meter

-The Garmin 5 series of watches come with an Oximeter which records your blood oxygen levels.
+The Vivoactive 3 doesn't have an oxygen meter which is a shame.
+Some of the higher up models and the newer Vivoactive 4 come with an Oximeter which records your blood oxygen levels.
 That is something I haven’t tested but I would definitely be interested.

 If you are using the training features you can get 3-4 days out the watch.
 Depending on how long you train for will determine how often you need to charge it.
 I exercise about 40 mins a day so I have to recharge every 2 to 3 days.

 The Garmin doesn’t have a speaker and so it’s no good as an alarm clock.
 And, on occasion you miss the buzzing and an audible sound would be useful in those cases.

 The charging cable is unique to the Garmin so if you go away and forget your cable then you can’t recharge your watch.

 Some of the statistics require knowledge and analysis and it's not always clear what it means.
 It would be good if Garmin were able to provide more insights into what they mean.